nikhilsath/crossbook/README.md

 * **List View with Search:** Each entity list page allows filtering records by text-based fields with a search box (`list_view.html`).
 * **Column Visibility:** Columns can be shown or hidden on the fly using the **Columns** dropdown (`column_visibility.js`).
-* **Detail View & Inline Edit:** Displays all fields on the detail page with inline editing via text input, date picker, checkbox, or rich text editor; edits are saved via POST and appended to the edit log.
+* **Detail View & Inline Edit:** Displays all fields on the detail page with inline editing via text input, date picker, checkbox, or rich text editor.
+Numeric and boolean field changes now save via AJAX and append to the edit log without reloading the page.
 * **Relationship Management:** Displays related records and allows adding/removing relationships through a modal interface (+ to add, ✖ to remove), using AJAX to update join tables dynamically.
 * **Rich Text Support:** Textarea fields support basic formatting with buttons: Bold, Italic, Underline, Link.
 * **Edit History:** Tracks each record’s modifications in an `edit_log`, viewable via an expandable history section.